Microsoft hopes Xbox One finally puts it on the media map

-SAN FRANCISCO, Nov 21 (Reuters) - Microsoft Corp aims to upstage rival Sony Corp with a console that goes well beyond gaming and helps transform media viewing, a long-cherished but elusive goal.
+SAN FRANCISCO (Reuters) - Microsoft Corp aims to upstage rival Sony Corp with a console that goes well beyond gaming and helps transform media viewing, a long-cherished but elusive goal.

 The software giant is betting its first new video game console in eight years, which goes on sale on Friday, will help sustain its position as a dominant player in gaming hardware.
 It also hopes to build a high-margin, rapid-growth business that plays a bigger role in how people watch television and consume media content.